TheOlajide/NBA-playoff-analysis/README.md

 The workflow follows these stages:

 1. Data Collection:
-Python web scraping scripts extract NBA statistics such as player performance, team ratings, and conference standings from web sources.
-The scraped data is stored locally as CSV files.
+Python web scraping scripts extract NBA statistics data such as player performance, team ratings, and conference standings from a web source.
+The scraped data is stored locally as CSV files and pushed into snowflake via a custom python script.

 2. Raw Data Storage:
 The extracted datasets (players.csv, ratings.csv, and team standings data) serve as the raw input layer for the analytics pipeline.

 3. Data Transformation with dbt:
-The raw data is loaded into Snowflake and transformed using dbt through a layered architecture:
+The raw data loaded into Snowflake is transformed using dbt through a layered architecture:

 - Bronze Layer (Staging Models) Cleans and standardizes raw datasets into structured staging tables.
 - Gold Layer (Analytics Models) Produces curated datasets optimized for analysis, such as team ratings, conference standings, and player statistics.